It turned out, that I got a book nook kit from my family from her shop for my birthday, what a surprise it was!

 Just a little update of the former blog post:

-- This kit was assembled quite easily, with no issues at all, clear instructions, and pretty fast.
+- This kit was assembled quite easily, with no issues at all, with clear instructions, and pretty fast.
 I think all together maybe 4-5 hours.

 - The way it is laser-cut, it doesn’t need any extra painting at all. (while of course you càn paint it if you want that).
 I found it pretty as it is, because of the Sepia color.